Would you like to dress up, step back in time and be treated like a VIP?

 Some rules have had to be updated for the times.
 Blissfully, guests are requested not to use mobile phones in the carriages – heaven!
 Period dress is not necessary, although it’s fun to do if you feel inclined; smart day wear is all that is required – no jeans, T shirts or trainers.

-For my next trip, I would like to try a festive occasion, such as a Christmas or New Year lunch.
+For my next trip on the British Pullman, I would like to try a festive occasion, such as a Christmas or New Year lunch.
 I’m sure they would be magical.
+After that, how about the ultimate trip – to Folkestone, then across the English Channel to board the luxurious VSOE.
+Imagine!
+But this is where things have started to get a little interesting…

 James Sherwood – a tribute